darkreader/darkreader/CONTRIBUTING.md

 ```

 - Filter and Filter+ work by inverting the whole web page and reverting necessary parts (images, videos, etc.), listed in the `INVERT` section.
-- If an inverted element contains images or other content that becomes wrongly displayed, `NO INVERT` rule can be used.
+- If an inverted element contains images or other content that becomes incorrectly displayed, `NO INVERT` rule can be used.
 - `REMOVE BG` removes the background image from an element and forces a black background.

-## Add new features or fix bugs!
+## Adding new features or fixing bugs

 If you would like to **add a new feature** to Dark Reader or **fix a bug**, **submit an issue** in GitHub (if there is no existing one), **discuss** it with active contributors, and wait for **approval**.